 As described below in more detail under "Audit Committee," "Nominating and Corporate Governance Committee" and "Compensation Committee," the Audit Committee, the Nominating and Corporate Governance Committee and the Compensation Committee assist the Board in fulfilling its risk oversight responsibilities.
-The Audit Committee's risk oversight responsibilities include overseeing the Company's accounting and financial reporting processes, including the annual audit of the Company's financial statements and the Company's systems of internal controls regarding finance and accounting; preapproving the independent accountants' engagement to render audit and/or permissible non-audit services; and evaluating the qualifications, performance and independence of the independent accountants.
+The Audit Committee's risk oversight responsibilities include overseeing the Company's accounting and financial reporting processes, including the annual audit of the Company's financial statements and the Company's systems of internal controls regarding finance and accounting; pre-approving the independent accountants' engagement to render audit and/or permissible non-audit services; and evaluating the qualifications, performance and independence of the independent accountants.
 The Nominating and Corporate Governance Committee's risk oversight responsibilities include selecting, researching and nominating directors for election by the Company's Stockholders, overseeing the evaluation of the Board and the Company's management and monitoring compliance with and recommending, as deemed appropriate, amendments to the Company's Code of Conduct.
 The Compensation Committee's oversight responsibilities include determining, or recommending to the Board, the compensation, if any, of the Company's Chief Executive Officer and all other executive officers of the Company.

 The Board also performs its risk oversight responsibilities with the assistance of the Chief Compliance Officer.
 The Company's Chief Compliance Officer is required to prepare a written report annually discussing the adequacy and effectiveness of the compliance policies and procedures of the Company and certain of its service providers.
-The Chief Compliance Officer's report, which is reviewed by the Board, addresses at a minimum (1) the operation of the compliance policies and procedures of the Company and certain of its service providers since the last report; (2) any material changes to such policies and procedures as a result of the Chief Compliance Officer's annual review; and (4) any compliance matter that has occurred since the date of the last report about which the Board would reasonably need to know to oversee the Company's compliance activities and risks.
+The Chief Compliance Officer's report, which is reviewed by the Board, addresses at a minimum (1) the operation of the compliance policies and procedures of the Company and certain of its service providers since the last report; (2) any material changes to such policies and procedures since the last report; (3) any recommendations for material changes to such policies and procedures as a result of the Chief Compliance Officer's annual review; and (4) any compliance matter that has occurred since the date of the last report about which the Board would reasonably need to know to oversee the Company's compliance activities and risks.
 In addition, the Chief Compliance Officer meets separately in executive session with the Independent Directors at least once each year.

 The Board believes that its role in risk oversight is effective and appropriate given the extensive regulation to which the Company is already subject as a business development company.
 Specifically, as a business development company, the Company must comply with certain regulatory requirements that control the levels of risk in its business and operations.
-For example, the Company's ability to incur indebtedness is limited such that its asset coverage must equal at least 200% immediately after each time it incurs indebtedness.
-Under recently enacted legislation, this asset coverage requirement can be reduced if the Company meets certain disclosure and approval requirements, including that such reduced asset coverage requirement be approved by either (a) a majority of the Board's directors who have no financial interest in such approval and a majority of the Board's directors who are not interested persons, as defined by the 1940 Act, in which case such reduced asset coverage requirement would take effect on the first anniversary of the date of such Board approval, or (b) a majority of votes cast by the stockholders of the Company at a special or annual meeting at which a quorum is present, in which case such reduced asset coverage requirement would take effect on the day after such approval.
+For example, the Company's ability to incur indebtedness is limited such that its asset coverage must equal at least 150% immediately after each time it incurs indebtedness.
+This asset coverage requirement was approved by both (a) a majority of the Board's directors who have no financial interest in such approval and a majority of the Board's directors who are not interested persons, as defined by the 1940 Act, and (b) a majority of votes cast by the stockholders of the Company at a special meeting held by the Company on October 11 and 30, 2018.
 In addition, the Company generally must invest at least 70% of its total assets in "qualifying assets."
 In addition, the Company elected to be treated as a regulated investment company ("RIC") under Subchapter M of the Internal Revenue Code of 1986, as amended.
 As a RIC, the Company must, among other things, meet certain income source and asset diversification requirements.